 Amish Country is home to over 100,000 bolts of quilting fabric found in a dozen or more quilt shops throughout the destination.
-From the famous Yoder’s Department store featuring over 12,000 bolts alone to the popular and colorful Lolly’s Fabrics in downtown Shipshewana quilters will find numerous fabrics, kits, patterns, notions, books and creative ideas in this area. ake the backroads to country quilt shops such as Calico Point, Lavendar Patch and even visit the only shop offering RV fabric in Elkhart at Sew Common Threads.
-Hands on programs for an additional fee can be also added on to your shopping time inside the Lavender Patch Quilt Shop in Bristol or the Pumpkinvine Quilt Shop in Middlebury.
+From the famous Yoder’s Department store featuring over 12,000 bolts alone to the popular and colorful Lolly’s Fabrics in downtown Shipshewana quilters will find numerous fabrics, kits, patterns, notions, books and creative ideas in this area.
+Take the backroads to country quilt shops such as Calico Point, Lavendar Patch and even visit the only shop offering RV fabric in Elkhart at Sew Common Threads.
+Hands on programs for an additional fee can be also added on to your shopping time inside the Lavender Patch Quilt Shop in Bristol.

 Emma Schrock Quilt Art Exhibit at the Nappanee Center, Nappanee (45 to 60 minutes)